-- When not in a rack unit, the enclosure should not be stacked on any other equipment nor should other equipment be placed on it. - Allow 8 cm minimum clearance from any ventilated face (sides, front) and 20 cm clearance in the rear for cables and hoses.
-For the VCM24, allow 30 cm rear clearance. - Do NOT move the unit while operational.
-Remove all cables prior to moving.
+- When not in a rack unit, the enclosure should not be stacked on any other equipment, nor should other equipment be placed on it. - Allow 8 cm minimum clearance from any ventilated face (sides, front) and 20 cm clearance in the rear for cables and hoses.
+For the VCM24, allow 30 cm rear clearance. - Do NOT move the unit during operation.
+Disconnect all cables before moving.
 Lift the enclosure by using both handles on the front face.